 This is not a cheap paint.
-The full price per gallon for the interior velvet finish, as of this review, is close to $63, but with the frequent sales at Sherwin Williams, you can easily buy this paint at a lower price.
+The full price per gallon for the interior velvet finish, as of this review update, is $68.
+With the frequent sales at Sherwin Williams, though, you can easily buy this paint at a lower price.
 I wouldn't pay full price.

 Is Super Paint Really Super?

 I want to mention that the exterior version of this paint is an excellent product for painting house trim and siding.
-The paint is very durable and covers great.
+The paint is very durable and covers well.
 The interior paint is the one I had problems with.
-While there are some positives with this paint, you should be aware of the negatives.
+While there are plenty of positives to this paint, you should be aware of the negatives, too.

-- The coverage: Super Paint is thicker and covers in less coats than cheaper paints.
-The flat finish is awesome for ceilings too.
-It's a true flat finish.
-When I used this paint, I was able to achieve solid coverage on walls in two coats most of the time, depending on the color, but less expensive paints from Sherwin Williams, such as the zero VOC ProMar 200, provide comparable coverage.
+- The coverage: Super Paint is thicker and covers in fewer coats than cheaper paints.
+The flat finish is awesome for ceilings too because it's a true flat finish.
+When I used this paint, I was able to achieve solid coverage on walls in two coats most of the time, depending on the color.
+However, less expensive paints from Sherwin Williams, such as the zero VOC ProMar 200, do provide comparable coverage.
 For a more durable finish and even better coverage though, Duration Home and Regal Select are good alternatives to interior Super Paint and ProMar.
-I use Duration almost exclusively for my projects.
+I almost exclusively use Duration for my projects.

 - Tint separation issues: This was one of the reasons I ditched this paint.
 In darker colors, the colorant added to the paint by the store would separate while rolling walls, even with frequent stirring.
-I would roll a wall and see globs of tint separated from the paint.
+I would roll a wall and see globs of tint on the wall that had separated from the paint.
 I experienced this problem on more than one occasion.
 I know this product has been reformulated, so it's possible Sherwin Williams corrected the problem, but maybe not.

 - Durability: Interior Super Paint in any three of the glossy finishes is durable to a certain extent, but the paint isn't meant to be used in high-traffic areas.
 Don't use this paint in your bathroom.
 I explain why in the next paragraph.
 If you want the walls to be more washable, or you're painting a bathroom, use Duration satin, or Regal Select from Benjamin Moore.

 - Surfactant leaching.
 This paint reacts poorly to humidity.
-I made the mistake of painting a bathroom with the satin finish and the surfactant ingredients in the paint separated and formed streaks all over the walls days after painting them.
-Basically, surfactant leaching is the result of paint being unable to cure the way it's supposed to due to humidity.
+I made the mistake of painting a bathroom with the satin finish and the surfactant ingredients in the paint separated and formed streaks all over the walls days after the painting was done.
+Surfactant leaching is the result of paint being unable to cure the way it's supposed to due to humidity.
 I learned the hard way.